stormasm/nunotes/engine-q/note0.md

 if $true { 10 } else { 20 }
 ```

-Here is what the call stack looks like
+Here is what the call stack looks like currently in the most recent codebase:

 [stack.rs](./stack.rs)
 [stack.txt](./stack.txt)